This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 NBN Co is intended to be a wholesale-only operator, providing retail service providers (and certain other entities) with the opportunity to access its network on regulated terms.27 The legislation governing NBN Co also provides a framework for the government to require functional separation or divestiture of assets of NBN Co in the future,28 sets out a regime to facilitate NBN Co offering uniform national pricing,29 and imposes access, transparency and non-discrimination obligations on the supply of wholesale services by NBN Co.30

 A number of other NBN-related regulatory reforms have come into effect since 2010.
 They include new obligations for property developers to install optic fibre cables in certain new property developments, a regime that is intended to ensure new developments are ‘fibre ready’ and to promote faster deployment of NBN services.
-Carriers who install, upgrade or extend their fixed-line networks to provide ‘superfast’ carriage services (ie, services with speeds of over 25 Mb/s) wholly or predominantly to residential and small business customers are also now obliged (like NBN Co) to do so only on a wholesale, open-access basis.34
+Carriers who install, upgrade or extend their fixed-line networks to provide ‘superfast’ carriage services (ie, services with speeds of over 25 Mb/s) wholly or predominantly to residential and small business customers are also now obliged (like NBN Co) to do so only on a wholesale only, open-access basis.33

 Separation of Telstra